Wall Street slips as FedEx warning adds to market woes

-Stocks fell broadly in morning trading on Wall Street Friday, putting the market on track for another week of sizable losses.
+Stocks fell broadly in afternoon trading on Wall Street Friday, putting the market on track for another week of sizable losses.

-The latest discouraging news for traders came from corporate giants FedeEx and General Electric, which warned about worsening trends in the economy hurting business.
+The latest discouraging news for traders came from corporate giants FedEx and General Electric, which warned about worsening trends in the economy hurting business.

 Technology stocks, retailers and industrial companies had some of the biggest losses.